sjbennett123/gloryforthefist/content/rules/formal_magic.md

 ### Fishtail Requirements

 All formal magic castings must be performed within an appropriate representation.
-If two or more formal magic castings are performed in the same representation at the same time they are all cast in Dark Territory.
+If two or more formal magic castings are performed in the same representation at the same time, they are all cast in Dark Territory.

 ### Success versus Failure